awslabs/rtb-fabric-terraform-module/examples/complete/README.md

 # Complete RTB Fabric Setup Example

-Creates a complete RTB Fabric setup with requester app, responder app, and a link connecting them.
+Creates a complete RTB Fabric setup with requester gateway, responder gateway, and a link connecting them using the GA API.

 ## Usage